Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: Input-to-state Stabilization Using PETC

-In this subsection, PETC design is considered for the setup in Fig. \ref{figoutput} (b) where the plant is given by \eqref{NLsys1}, the output is given by \eqref{NLsys2}, the observer is given by \eqref{obsersampled} and the observer-based output feedback controller is given by \eqref{outputtriggerstate}.
+Consider the configuration in Fig.\ref{figstate} (b) where the plant is \eqref{NLsys1}, the output is \eqref{NLsys2}, the observer is \eqref{obsersampled} and the observer-based output feedback controller is \eqref{outputtriggerstate}.
+Define $\hat e(t)=x(t)-\hat x(t)$, $\xi(t)= $, and $\eta(t)= $.
+Define $\tau$ as a clock variable, and ${\bf x}_o(t)= $, ${\bf x}_o^+= $.
+Then the closed-loop system with ETMs in Fig.\ref{figstate} (b) is expressed as an impulsive model as follows: